achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

    Q-Q plot or Shapiro-Wilk Normality Test  is used to check whether feature is guassian or normal distributed  required for linear regression,logistic regression to Improve performance if not distributed then use below methods to bring it guassian distribution

+normal test for check normal distribution

+anderson teset  use for check any  distribution

            a.Guassian Transformation